382982408/divine/README.md

 - Q.2: I don't like a default filtering scheme used in Divine.
 I want my own filtering strategy (e.g., include a certain flag in FILTER; not to use ExAC; 0.03 for MAF cutoff).

 - A.2: open $DIVINE/gcn/config/filterconf.txt and edit the configuration file.
 For example, set `excl=LowQual` to filter out all LowQual in the VCF file.
+Specify the option with `-c` in Divine option.
 Later, we will provide more comprehensive instruction for this file.
 The default configuration is

 ```
 [fltr]
-excl=LowQual
+excl=LowDP:LowGQ:LowGQX:LowQual:IndelGap:SnpGap
+#incl=PASS
 [infoflag]
 excl=DB137
 [infoval]